 Extinction Event Factsheet Essential info about the five major extinction events known, with their geological dates, effects and probable causes.
 Also speculates that we are currently experiencing the sixth.

-Coal-mining in the Bow Valley Historical summary.
+Brief History of Coal-mining in the Bow Valley Historical summary.

 Coal-mining in the Bow Valley map Shows the area underlain by mine tunnels and where the sealed mine entrances are located.